There is a new year ahead of us.

 That phrase has helped me because I tend to forget to celebrate the victories; instead, I focus on what’s next.
 That is a tough way to live.

-So here’s my New Year’s wish for you: As you reflect on 2018, I hope you will be pleased.
-As you consider 2019, I hope you will not be satisfied.
+So here’s my New Year’s wish for you: As you reflect on this year, I hope you will be pleased.
+As you consider next year, I hope you will not be satisfied.